humanitiesNerd/Culturia/README.md

 and so on.
 The ways are endless

-So I store the unpredictable pakage request and this produces the request node and the "requests" edge.
+So I store the unpredictable pakage request and this produces the "package request" node and the "requests" edge.

-Then I issue the request to registry.npms.com and I store the even more unpredictably yelded pakage (the "yelds" edge and the "depends-on" edge
+Then I issue the request to registry.npms.com and I store the even more unpredictably yelded pakage (the "yelds" edge and the "depends-on" edge)

 In the following iterations, should the same request be encountered, I can avoid redownloading the same package.